BLOG

 How Will Gutenberg Transform Theme Development?

-Ever since its release, Gutenberg created some ripples in the WordPress development community especially theme developers.
+Since its release, Gutenberg has created some ripples in the WordPress development community, especially among theme developers.
 People wondered what the future of themes looked like.
-Will themes be reduced to a style sheet or will they cease to exist?
+Will themes be reduced to a style sheet, or will they cease to exist?

-The essence we got from the whole proposal is that theme developers will have to adapt to the changes and make bends to make the system work for them.
+The proposal states that theme developers must adapt and adjust to make the system work.

-While previously, a ‘no-coding-experience-required’ was a selling point for theme developers, it won’t be so unique now.
-And so, theme developers will have to scratch their brains and come up with unique selling points for their themes.
+While ‘no-coding-experience-required’ was previously a selling point for theme developers, it won’t be so unique now.
+So, theme developers must scratch their brains and develop unique selling points.

-But one thing is clear: with a coherent system in place, there’ll be lots of opportunities for what can be done and how far the WordPress platform can be stretched.
+But one thing is clear: with a coherent system in place, there’ll be many opportunities for what can be done and how far the WordPress platform can be stretched.

 All In All…

-Gutenberg is all set to reshape the WordPress landscape – nothing will be the same as we know now.
-While end-users will find it much easier to build sites and pages without tinkering with technicalities, the developer community will be able to unlock more opportunities in creating experiences and functionality that are impractical at this point.
+Gutenberg is all set to reshape the WordPress landscape—nothing will be the same as it is now.
+While end-users will find it much easier to build sites and pages without tinkering with technicalities, the developer community will be able to unlock more opportunities to create impractical experiences and functionality.

 Leave a Reply